Nursing is a profession which provides health care to individuals of all ages. Nursing

 Program Outcomes Data

-The Accreditation Commission for Education in Nursing (ACEN) Policy #29 Advertising and Recruitment of Students requires that student achievement outcome data be publically accessible.
+The Accreditation Commission for Education in Nursing (ACEN) Policy #29 Advertising and Recruitment of Students requires that student achievement outcome data be publicly accessible.
 The following student achievement data from the SD City College Nursing Program are as follows:

 |GRADUATION YEAR||PASSED ON FIRST